Characterizing ultra-low emittance electron beams using structured light fields: Theoretical Model

 Assuming an electron bunch with Gaussian transverse beam waist $\sigma_{x0}$ and corresponding momentum $\sigma_{px0}$ we obtain

 for the density distribution at waist position.
 With Eq.(\ref{eq:interference_pattern_impulse}) and (\ref{eq:interference_pattern_intensity}) we obtain

-for the momentum space after the laser-electron interaction, where $\Delta p_x=\langle F_{pond} \rangle \cdot t_{int}(\gamma_e)$, corresponding to a sharply peaked intensity distribution in transverse momentum space with the peak height increasing sharply with decreasing values of $\sigma_{x0}$.
+for the momentum space after the laser-electron interaction, where $\Delta p_x=\langle F_{pond} \rangle \cdot t_{int}(\gamma_e)$.
+The first term in the exponent represents the transverse divergence of the electron bunch, which is not affected by the interaction with the laser interference pattern.
+The second term describes the changes in the transverse momentum space caused by the ponderomotive force and indicates an increase in the peak height of the created modulations with decreasing values of $\sigma_{x0}$.